novoid/qmk_firmware/keyboards/kinesis/keymaps/neolike/readme.md

 IBus enabled systems | progm-F6 (labelled "pc") | US International with all the dead keys Windows Compose | progm-F7 (labelled "win") | US International (you also have to have [WinCompose](https://github.com/samhocevar/wincompose) running)

 Currently, the Neo mode emulates the first 4 layers of the Neo2 layout.
-The right side of layer 5 is used by mouse keys.
+Parts of layer 5 are used by mouse keys.
 Please note that there is no numpad in Neo mode as that would be too confusing.
 Tha basic numpad scancodes are available on Neo layer 4, the symbols on higher numpad layers are unavailable.

 ## To do